What are zero-click searches?

 Popular keywords in 2022 and their zero-click rates

-You might be curious how this looks.
+You might be curious about how this looks.
 Here are a few examples of keywords that were particularly significant in 2022

 Keywords: ‘iPhone’, ‘iPhone 14’, ‘iPhone 14 Pro’